October 26, 2020

 This one of a kind experience gives you great insight into international healthcare.

 The experience you gain during our Tanzania program will show a diversity of experience that few applicants have.

-By observing all the levels of healthcare, you are getting a well-rounded experience that will illustrate your understanding of patients in these rural communities.
+By observing different perspectives of healthcare, you are getting a well-rounded experience that will illustrate your understanding of patients in these rural communities.
 Whatever healthcare career path you’re on, it’s important to know where patients are coming from and what options are available to them.
-Wherever you go in the future, you will know how to ask the questions that will help you provide the bestcare.
+Wherever you go in the future, you will know how to ask the questions that will help you provide the best care.